homeaidepi/Open-Source/chair/beforeMeeting.md

 * Identify which items are for information, discussion or a decision.

+# Prepare
 * Be well briefed about each item, and actions taken since the last meeting.

 * Ensure all necessary background papers (including the last meeting's minutes) are sent out with the agenda beforehand.

-* Check with stakeholders that all relevant practical arrangements have been made, e.g. room layout, visual aids, etc.
+* Check with stakeholders that all relevant practical arrangements have been made, e.g. policies, leadership support, etc.

 * Arrive in good time before the meeting is due to start.